DevAzeredo/Rust-Dioxus-OpenAI/README.md

 - need to install strawberry perl https://strawberryperl.com/

-# Cargo run and be Happy
+# Cargo run and be happy 😁